The0xLedger/Gensyn_Node_Oracle_Guide/README.md

 git clone https://github.com/gensyn-ai/rl-swarm.git
 ```

-* NOTE: Now Copy your Existing Swarm File in Rl-Swarm Folder if you have old swarm.pem file or Just follow Next Commands.
+* NOTE: Now Copy your Existing Swarm File in Rl-Swarm Folder if you have old swarm.pem file or Just follow Next Commands for Fresh Setup.

 ## Install Screen & Start The Node